keshihua5/Resume/README.md

 **Senior Technical Writer** **|** **netPolarity (Contractor)**
 *San Jose, California* | ***February 2019* *–* *May 2020***

 - **Nutanix, Seattle - Canaveral Team** lead technical writer; central point of contact for primary source documentation.
-Conceptualize what developer documentation should mean and drive implementation.
+Conceptualized what developer documentation should mean and drive implementation.
-- Document REST APIs and SDKs for internal development systems.
+- Documented REST APIs and SDKs for internal development systems.
-- Implement systems and processes.
+- Implemented systems and processes.
 Created and developed Canaveral Devops Runbook.
-- Write release notes and other support documentation.
+- Wrote release notes and other support documentation.
 Peer review other writers’ work.
-- Gather information from team meetings, product specifications, interviews with subject-matter experts, and direct interaction with systems.
+- Gathered information from team meetings, product specifications, interviews with subject-matter experts, and direct interaction with systems.
-- Gather and address feedback from multiple customer sources.
+- Gathered and addressed feedback from multiple customer sources.

 **Senior Technical Writer/Training Coordinator** **|** **US Tech Solutions (Contractor)**
 *Jersey City, New Jersey* | ***August 2018* *–* *November 2018***

-- Develop training materials in conjunction with engineering staff.
+- Developed training materials in conjunction with engineering staff.
-- Coordinate, schedule, and perform classroom training for 1,100 users at different locales.
+- Coordinated, scheduled, and performed classroom training for 1,100 users at different locales.
-- Instruct how to install and use Multifactor Authentication (MFA) and Mobile Device Maintenance (MDM) on end devices.
-Instruct and help resolve basic end-user troubleshooting issues.
+- Instructed how to install and use Multifactor Authentication (MFA) and Mobile Device Maintenance (MDM) on end devices.
+Instructed and helped resolve basic end-user troubleshooting issues.
-- Track end-user issues and escalate to Sr. IT staff as required.
+- Tracked end-user issues and escalated to Sr. IT staff as required.

 **Senior Technical Writer** **|** **Brickred Systems (Contractor)**
 *Redmond, Washington* | ***June 2018* *–* *August 2018***

 - **Microsoft Azure Stack Customer Advisory Team (CAT)** lead technical writer; central point of contact for primary source documentation.
-- Research, write, edit and localize content with strong customer-focus.
+- Researched, wrote, edited and localized content with strong customer-focus.
-- Design and deliver documentation across disparate styles - from event handouts to highly technical whitepapers.
-Effectively convey customer-focused security concepts across all levels of expertise (developer, admin, novice).
+- Designed and delivered documentation across disparate styles - from event handouts to highly technical whitepapers.
+Effectively conveyed customer-focused security concepts across all levels of expertise (developer, admin, novice).
-- Gather data from SMEs to create workbooks, users guides, reference manuals, lab sheets, etc.
+- Gathered data from SMEs to create workbooks, users guides, reference manuals, lab sheets, etc.
-- QA and regularly update cadences for a 100+ document repository.
+- QA and regularly updated cadences for a 100+ document repository.

 ------